How To Raw Feed/BARF Your Dog Properly

 Disadvantages:

-• possible initial pickiness with the raw food, the dog needs to be introduced to BARFing
+• possible initial pickiness with the raw food, the dog needs to be introduced to raw feeding

-• BARF meat needs to be stored in the freezer
+• raw meat needs to be stored in the freezer

 • oversupply or deficiency of nutrients, especially during the dog’s growth phase can cause possible developmental disorders

-BARF meat – what is suitable for BARFing?
+Raw meat – what is suitable for raw feeding?

-Almost any meat is suitable for BARFing as an animal source of protein.
+Almost any meat is suitable for raw feeding as an animal source of protein.
 The most commonly fed meat is beef, followed by poultry, horse, rabbit, lamb and game.
 Of course, these types of meat can also be combined.
-However, you shouldn’t experiment too much, because with a potential intolerance to any particular source of meat, you need to be able to switch to meat that hasn’t been fed to the dog.
+However, you shouldn’t experiment too much initially, introduce different proteins slowly to figure out what your dog enjoys and to ensure no intolerances.
+Bland meat like turkey or chicken is a great place to start!
+Please note this doesn't take into account any allergies your dog may have, slow introduction to each protein is needed so you can pick up on anything that may not agree with your dog.

-However, what should never be fed to dogs when BARFing is pork - both from wild boar and domestic pig.
+However, most advise when raw feeding to avoid pork - both from wild boar and domestic pig.
 Raw pork can transmit the Aujeszky virus, a type of herpes virus.
 While the virus isn’t dangerous for humans, an infection in dogs or cats can lead to death within a few days.
 If you still want to feed pork to your dog, cook it thoroughly first.

-You should also be careful when feeding bones.
-Chicken necks, duck carcass and veal cartilage are particularly suitable.
+Bones are great for your dog, for enrichment, chewing, dental health.
+However, you should also be careful when feeding bones.
+Chicken necks, duck carcass, cartilage, lamb ribs are all great.
 They are soft and can be chewed well even by small dogs.
 Your dog will also be happy with large fleshy bones, where he can nibble for long periods of time.
+Be sure to always keep an eye on dogs with bones to ensure they chew properly and do not choke.

-If your dog does not have any bones in his BARF meal, you need to add a calcium preparation, for example our Eggshell Powder.
+If your dog does not have any bones in his BARF meal, you need to add a calcium source, for example our Eggshell Powder.

-Other supplements should be individually tailored to the needs of your furry friend.
+Other supplements should be individually tailored to the needs of your dog.
 For example, you could add Green Lipped Mussel Powder to help with joint problems.

-• Beef, lamb, goat, horse, game, rabbit: muscle meat, heart, kidney, rumen, leaf stomach, liver, throat, head meat, all bones, especially the softer ones such as sternum
+• Beef, lamb, goat, horse, game, rabbit: muscle meat, heart, kidney, tripe, liver, all bones, especially the softer ones.

-• Poultry: whole chickens, necks, backs, peeled eggs
+• Poultry: whole chickens, turkey, necks, backs, peeled eggs

 • Fish: whole raw fish